Wake Held For Busta's Bodyguard, Pressure For Rappers To Come Forward Grows

 While Busta Rhymes reportedly offered to pay for funeral expenses, he did not attend the wake, where police snipers were stationed nearby on rooftops.
 His absence at the wake drew the wrath of Ramirez' family members.

-Ruff Ryders President Swizz Beatz and Tony Yayo and G-Unit members spilled out onto the street, where the altercation took place.
+Authorities now believe an argument between Ruff Ryders President Swizz Beatz and Tony Yayo and G-Unit members spilled out onto the street, where the altercation took place.

 On Monday (Feb.
 6), Busta Rhymes' manager and Violator CEO Chris Lighty posted a statement on his blog.